1.1 When the parties agree terms for us to provide Services and/or Deliverables to you, we will capture those terms in writing (the Order Form).

 Changes to the Event

-We may change the format and/or content of the Event, provided that such change does not cause material detriment to the quality of the Event.
+We may change the format and/or content of an Event, provided that such change does not cause material detriment to the quality of the Event.

 Unless as explicitly set out in this Contract you will not be entitled to a refund following Acceptance, nor will you be entitled to receive a credit for a future event of your choice.